 Category 4 impaired waters do not require the development of a TMDL.
-The 2014 assessment assigned 298 miles (<1%) of rivers and streams to Category 4.
+The 2016 assessment assigned 417 miles (1.3%) of rivers and streams to Category 4.
 Waters in Category 4 are placed into one of three subcategories:

-- 4-A for waters that already have a TMDL that has been approved by EPA - Segments totaling 138 miles are listed in this subcategory only; segments totaling 155 miles are listed in this subcategory and at least one other (sub)category. - Four segments totaling 17 miles were added to Category 4-A due to their addition (on 9/22/2014) to the Maine Statewide Bacteria TMDL, originally approved by EPA in September 2009.
-One of these segments (2.29 miles) is also listed in Category 5-A and its mileage is thus not included in the Category 4-A single listing numbers shown in Table 4-22, bringing the total number of miles added in 2014 to Category 4-A due to TMDL approval to 14.7. - 4-B for waters where there is an enforceable mechanism in place to bring the water into attainment (e.g. new or renewed wastewater discharge license; court order, etc.) - Segments totaling 105 miles are listed only in this subcategory; segments totaling 314 miles are listed in this subcategory and at least one other (sub)category. - Five causes of impairment in one segment (9.9 miles) were moved from Category 4-A to 4-B due to the development of enforceable mechanisms to bring the waters into attainment.
-The remaining four causes of impairment in this segment remain in Category 4-A. - A new impairment was added to one segment (0.5 miles) already in this category. - One segment (2 miles) was moved from this category to Category 2 due to long-term monitoring data showing criteria attainment. - 4-C for waters where impairment is not caused by a pollutant. - Segments totaling 28 miles are listed only in this subcategory; segments totaling 9 miles are listed in this subcategory and at least one other (sub)category. - One new segment (7.97 miles) was added to this subcategory in 2014 and a second 4-C impairment was added to a segment already in this category.
+- 4-A for waters that already have a TMDL that has been approved by EPA - Segments totaling 284 miles are listed in this subcategory only; segments totaling 146 miles are listed in this subcategory and at least one other (sub)category. - Twenty-one segments totaling 122 miles were added to Category 4-A due to their inclusion in the Maine Statewide Nonpoint Source TMDL, approved by EPA on August 9, 2016.
+One of these segments (3 miles) is also listed in Category 5-A for Drinking Water Supply Use impairment. - 4-B for waters where there is an enforceable mechanism in place to bring the water into attainment (e.g. new or renewed wastewater discharge license; court order, etc.) - Segments totaling 105 miles are listed only in this subcategory; segments totaling 314 miles are listed in this subcategory and at least one other (sub)category. - One segment (0.5 miles) was moved from Category 4-B to 5-A due to the expiration of an existing permit (enforceable mechanism to bring the waters into attainment) and continued non-attainment of aquatic life uses. - 4-C for waters where impairment is not caused by a pollutant. - Segments totaling 28 miles are listed only in this subcategory; segments totaling 9 miles are listed in this subcategory and at least one other (sub)category. - No changes were made in this subcategory in 2016.